Jody-septiawan/b32-advance-reactjs-siang/README.md

-# Private Route template
+# Private Route

-- This is template used to practice implementation about private route in react
+With React router DOM, we can make our wrapper route component that use to protect our route based on validation type.\
-- Focus on PrivateRoute.js and App.js
+This is called private route.
+Reference: [React Router DOM - Private Route](https://medium.com/@tomlarge/private-routes-with-react-router-dom-28e9f40c7146).